 Reign Energy Drink doesn’t cause crashes, as the lack of sugar means that the blood-sugar level will stay relatively normal when having the drink.

-Sugary energy drinks are often known for causing sugar crashes, which is characterized by a feeling of tiredness and lethargy after a few hours of having an energy drink.
+Sugary energy drinks are often known for causing sugar crashes, which are characterized by a feeling of tiredness and lethargy after a few hours of having an energy drink.

 Since Reign doesn’t contain any sugar or other complex carbohydrates, it shouldn’t cause a sugar crash when you have one, which is one of the major benefits of having a sugar-free energy drink.